akshayt80/gosip_simulator/project2/README.md

 |1500	 |9413	|44329	|2479	|1223        |

 TODO: Update the table below for PushSum and make a graph

-# What is the largest network you managed to deal with for each type of network and the algorithm:

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed